 Unique Explorer Replacement mode provides a full replacement for Windows Explorer.

-Pro Supports archives
+Pro Supports different archive formats

 Supports archive formats like Zip, 7Zip and RAR.

 Pro Tools for synchronizing files and finding duplicates

 Can easily synchronize files and helps the user in finding and deleting duplicates.

 Pro Integrates seamlessly as a launcher for other programs

 You can launch via a toolbar button or user definable custom context menu items.

 Pro Allows color-coding and assigning star ratings to files and folders

 Pro FTP support